Earlier this year we wrote this article warning about the potential impacts that soaring software inflation rates would have on strained IT budgets.

 Using a managed service provider to support your internal resources combines an extra layer of expertise and a series of lifecycle change management and optimization activities, transforming existing practices to deliver transparency and optimization that makes yearly negotiations an integrated part of the process.
 They will establish a platform of more trustworthy data and leverage and augment your SAM tools.

-We’re seeing a rise in popularity of Software Asset Management managed services in organizations who are seeking more robust ways to manage their IT spend and ensure they are prepared for what lies ahead with software price inflation rates.
+We’re seeing a rise in popularity of Software Asset Management managed services in organizations that are seeking more robust ways to manage their IT spend and ensure they are prepared for what lies ahead with software price inflation rates.

+Anglepoint is recognized as a Leader in the Gartner Magic Quadrant for SAM Managed services for 4 consecutive years.
 If you want to learn more about our experience or seek advice on both cost savings and cost avoidance during these difficult economic times, don’t hesitate to get in touch with us below or check out our Software License Management and SAM Managed Service.